Camera mirror systems for buses

 • Cost: The initial cost of purchase may exceed traditional mirrors, and bus owners bear the costs of repairing or replacing these systems beyond a manufacturer’s warranty period.

-• Reliability: Like all electronic systems, camera mirrors may malfunction and cause a safety hazard.
+• Reliability: Like all electronic systems, camera mirrors may malfunction cause a safety hazard and interrupt revenue service operations.

 • Training Requirements: Drivers accustomed to traditional mirrors may require training to adapt to digital mirrors.